 - William S. Wold, Ph.D.

-Outpatient services are usually provided in Suites 302 and 308 of the Doctors Office Building at 3660 Vista Avenue.
+Outpatient services are provided in Suites 302 and 308 of the Doctors Office Building at 3660 Vista Avenue.
 The Liver Center’s strength lies in evaluating and managing patients with all types of liver disease ranging from simple to complex.
 Our physicians strive to provide the most accurate, timely and cost-effective evaluation of patients with liver enzyme abnormalities and known liver disease, or those with complications of cirrhosis

 Our expertise in diagnosing and treating liver disease range from the evaluation of trivial enzyme abnormalities due to fatty liver to the management of severe, complicated, end-stage liver disease in patients awaiting liver transplantation.
 Ongoing clinical research activities allow patients to be included in protocols evaluating various new therapies for treatment of liver diseases.
-Many patients can receive the latest forms of therapy free of charge with the support of a pharmaceutical industry-sponsored study.

-Through Saint Louis University Hospital, the Liver Center’s transplantation service is approved by UNOS, certified by Medicare and designated a center of excellence by several major insurance providers.
+Through SSM Saint Louis University Hospital, the Liver Center’s transplantation service is approved by UNOS, certified by Medicare and designated a center of excellence by several major insurance providers.
 Recognizing that continuity of pre- and postoperative care is just as essential to successful outcomes as the actual surgery, a multidisciplinary team is dedicated to providing the full spectrum of care.
 Our hepatologists work closely with the liver transplant surgeons and the pre- and post-transplant coordinators to develop an individualized plan for each patient.
 The goal of the Liver Center is to provide patients with efficient and cost-effective care from evaluation to post-transplant.

 Members of the Liver Center met on April 20, 2005 to discuss the use of funds raised by the Friends of the Saint Louis University Liver Center for research.
 It was decided to put a Liver Center Request for Application (RFA) process in place for research seed and bridge grants.
 These directed research grants were established to provide seed and bridge funding to Liver Center investigators while they work toward developing their projects, gathering preliminary data, allowing them to submit NIH grant applications and publish their results.
 Certain priorities and goals were set by this group: